Yazan-tech/EC2_CLOUDFORMATION/README.md

-Here’s an engaging, professional, and attractive **README** content tailored for your CloudFormation template:

----

 # 🚀 **AWS EC2 CloudFormation Template**

 This CloudFormation template simplifies the deployment of a **Linux-based Amazon EC2 instance** with robust configurations.
 It includes security measures and automation, making it ideal for hosting web applications or experimenting with AWS infrastructure.